Level 1: "Just the Basics, Please." $100

 Usher: yes we can -- and at no extra charge, too.
 He's my son -- a 25-year old honors graduate from Sonoma State and an Eagle Scout.
 He will also dress appropriately.

-Witnesses: Two are required in Washington state.
+Witnesses: Two are required in Washington state, none in Idaho.
 Yes, we can provide them at no extra charge.

 Do you stay for the reception?